Thank you for your interest in our organization!

 When joining In The Same Boat as a volunteer crewmember for beach cleaning in Norway, you should be familiar with the information and rules included in this document.

-When you arrive aboard, you must sign this letter as confirmation of your understanding of our expectations of you before your adventure begins.
+When you arrive aboard, you must sign this letter as a confirmation of your understanding of our expectations of you before your adventure begins.

 We have tried to answer the most frequently-asked questions, but please don’t hesitate to ask for clarification or bring up new questions.